slime4209/Groupme-scam-manager/README.md

 # Groupme-scam-manager
-This repo contains code to connect to Heroku to delete spam messages and remove the user that sent it in a Groupme chat.
+This repo contains code to be hosted in Docker container running Flask to delete spam messages and remove the user that sent it in a Groupme chat.